 If you’re planning on fixing your toilet yourself, you’ll need a few basic items to get the job done.
 Regardless of what type of toilet you want to fix, there are three pieces of equipment you will definitely need.

-Always First Step – Turn Off Water Supply
+Pro Tip: First Step – Turn Off Water Supply!

 Read our full guide if you are having trouble turning off your water valve.